jupyter/nbgrader/README.md

 ## Installation

 If you want to develop on nbgrader, please follow the [development installation instructions](CONTRIBUTING.md#development-installation).

-### Dependencies

-Before installing nbgrader, please ensure that the IPython notebook is properly installed.
-Note that it is not sufficient to just install IPython; you must specifically install the notebook components as well.

-If using conda, run

-    conda install ipython-notebook=3.2

-Otherwise, run

-    pip install ipython[all]==3.2

-### Installing nbgrader

-After installing the above dependencies, you can install the current version of nbgrader with:
+Otherwise, you can install the current version of nbgrader with:

     pip install nbgrader